nigelhorne/smoker/README.md

 On all systems:

-Download and install perlbrew from http://perlbrew.pl.
+Download and install Perlbrew from http://perlbrew.pl.

 # WITHOUT DOCKER

-For each version of perl that you wish to smoke test:
+For each version of Perl that you wish to smoke test on each machine in your testing cluster:

     perlbrew install -j4 perl-5.28.1
     perlbrew use perl-5.28.1